guardian/recommendations/security.md

 **Prefer bucket-level policies to control access.** Object-level access control is generally not recommended due to the extra risk its complexity brings.

+**Avoid deleting buckets.** Prefer emptying the bucket and creating a single file indicating its archived status e.g. a README.
+This helps to prevent issues such as subdomain takeover when buckets are used as static websites and the subdomain routing is leftover.
+(S3 bucket names are global to all customers)

 **For non-public buckets block all public access.**
 ![](./S3-block-public-access.png)